 - Sand gently only to create a grip on the surface to be painted.
 Use a 280 grit to sand the surface.
 Remember to verify that the paint being removed is not a lead-based paint.
-If it special and additional steps must be followed as only authorized contractors should be able to remove the lead-based paint and dispose of it following federal regulations.
+If it is, special and additional steps must be followed as only authorized contractors should be able to remove the lead-based paint and dispose of it following federal regulations.

-- Remove loose particle as explained herein.
+- Remove loose particles.

 - Apply one coat of alkyd undercoat, and let it dry following manufacturers recommendations.